dspeyer/dspeyer.github.io/magic.md

 Effects:

 1. Summon Spirit: Extraplanar spirit of CR X becomes simultaneously in its home plane and inside target object (cost: X)
-2. Create Body: Convert an appropriate amount (usually X*10 kg) of appropriate material into a body a CR X spirit can possess (cost: X)
+2. Create Body: Convert an appropriate amount (usually X*10 kg) of appropriate material into a body a CR X or weaker spirit can possess (cost: X)
 3. Send Spirit: Willing spirit becomes simultaneously in its location and in an extraplanar location adjacent to a named spirit.
 Target spirit is mostly gone, but can return as a standard action. (cost: 1)
 4. Spirit Anchor: Target object qualifies as a comfortable environment for one type of spirit  (cost: 3)
 4. Summon Element: Bring X cubic meters of matter from an elemental plane into the material (cost: 5*X) [requires corresponding elemental school]